 iii) For current SBA Serviced Disaster (Home and Business) Loans: If your disaster loan was in “regular servicing” status on March 1, 2020, the SBA is providing automatic deferments through December 31, 2020.
 Note these refer to other EIDL programs that have been accessible post previous disasters (Tropical Storm Irene being one).

-1) You should first determine what your business recovery looks like.
-Including an assessment of when or if to re-open.
+1) You should first determine what your business in COVID looks like.
 We have provided a self-guided COVID-19 Recovery Roadmap (it is a third of the way down on this page):

 2) Gathering the financial documents required to complete the Roadmap will bring you closer to being prepared to complete any and all applications for funding.
 In the meantime it is always important to have: